Dhule district: Language

+At the time of the 2011 census, 33.78% of the population in the district spoke Marathi, 28.70% Khandeshi, 10.51% Bhili, 6.74% Urdu, 5.88% Pawri, 5.03% Kukna, 3.27 Hindi, 1.14% Mawchi and 1.11% Banjari as their first language.
+3.22% speak other languages, in which 0.27% speak Gujari by the Gurjar community.

+Sex ratio and literacy rate

+Dhule has a sex ratio of 946 females for every 1000 males, and a literacy rate of 72.80%.
+27.84% of the population live in urban areas.

 Geography

 Climate

 The climate of the Dhule district is usually dry, except during the southwest monsoon season.
 The year can be divided into four seasons.
 The cold season from December to February is followed by the hot season from March to May.
 The south-west monsoon season that follows afterwards lasts until September, and October and November constitute the post-monsoon season.
 The average annual rainfall in the district is 674.0 mm.
 The rainfall is heavier in the hilly regions of the Western Ghats and the Satpuda ranges.
 Navapur near the western border has an annual rainfall of 1097.1 mm.
 The rainfall during the south-west monsoon constitutes about 88 percent of the annual rainfall, July being the rainiest month.
 Some rainfall is received mostly as thundershowers in the post-monsoon season.

 Aside from the south-west monsoon season, when the humidity is above 70 per cent, the air is rather dry over the district during the rest of the year.
 The driest part of the year is the summer season when the relative humidity is only 20 to 25 per cent in the afternoon.

 From about the latter half of February, temperatures increase steadily until May.
 Hot, dry winds blow during April and May.
 With the onset of the south-west monsoon by about the second week of June, there is a drop in day temperatures.
 By about the beginning of October when the south-west monsoon withdraws, day temperatures begin to rise while night temperatures decrease.
 From November, both day and night temperatures drop rapidly until January.
 During the cold season, cold waves may drop the lowest temperature down to about 8-9 C.

 Winds are generally light to moderate; during the summer and monsoon seasons they become stronger.
 During the south-west monsoon season, winds are mainly south-westerly to westerly.
 In the post-monsoon season winds are light and variable in directions in the mornings and north-easterly to easterly in the afternoon.